 Weight loss can be challenging.
 As much as we want to find that one magic secret that makes the weight melt away, there isn’t one.
-Sustainable weight loss is often a matter of building small, consistent, healthy habits that culminate in big changes over time.
+Sustainable weight loss is often a matter of building consistent habits that culminate in big changes over time.
+There are some easy ways to lose weight that involve making small daily changes.

 The good news is, there are nearly endless ways you can modify your daily lifestyle to lose weight and be healthier.
 You may be engaging in unhealthy habits that contribute to weight gain without even realizing it.
 The more of these small habits you can shift, the more you’ll improve your overall health, which in turn makes weight loss easier.